nudgethemes/nudgedesignstarter/readme.txt

-=== Twenty Twenty ===
+=== Nudgedesignstarter ===
 Contributors: the WordPress team
 Tested up to: 5.3
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Default theme for 2020.

 == Description ==

-Our default theme for 2020 is designed to take full advantage of the flexibility of the block editor.
-Organizations and businesses have the ability to create dynamic landing pages with endless layouts using the group and column blocks.
-The centered content column and fine-tuned typography also makes it perfect for traditional blogs.
-Complete editor styles give you a good idea of what your content will look like, even before you publish.
-You can give your site a personal touch by changing the background colors and the accent color in the Customizer.
-The colors of all elements on your site are automatically calculated based on the colors you pick, ensuring a high, accessible color contrast for your visitors.
+Theme description Nudgedesignstarter is a clean and modern, block-based theme built for WooCommerce sites.
+The theme's easy-to-use features let you set up your quickly so you can get back to business.

 == Changelog ==

 == Copyright ==

-Twenty Twenty WordPress Theme, Copyright 2019 WordPress.org Twenty Twenty is distributed under the terms of the GNU GPL.
+Nudgedesignstarter WordPress Theme, Copyright 2020 WordPress.org
+Nudgedesignstarter is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by